-It has been referred to as a decade of ‘the self’ – whether that be individuals looking towards & analyzing their inner self – or an outward expression through personal appearance or living & work spaces.
+It has been referred to as a decade of ‘the self’.
+Whether that be individuals looking towards & analysing their inner self – or an outward expression through personal appearance or living & work spaces.
 This resulted in a real blossoming of creativity.

 Divided into four chapters, From Pop to Postmodernism, Belle Epoque, Supernature and Avant Garde, the book tackles these subjects in great detail and does a remarkable job in drawing all these strands together.

 The text is informative, articulate & well researched – the accompanying photographs capturing all the spirit of this fabulous decade.

 The 70s isn’t a particularly well documented era in terms of style & design – this book helps redress the balance.